Estádio José Alvalade: Transport

 The Stadium is served by the Campo Grande station of the Lisbon Metro and a bus terminal served by several companies.
 The Segunda Circular, a major ring road of Lisbon, runs close by and the stadium can be reached via the exit Estádio de Alvalade.
 There are several car parks around the stadium.

-It is a relatively short distance (3 km) from Lisbon's biggest stadium, the Estádio da Luz, homeground of rivals S.L.
+It is a relatively short distance (3 km) from the Estádio da Luz, homeground of rivals S.L.
 Benfica.